We Tried 5 Popular Brands to Find The Best Boxed Wine

 While we did sip these in a blind test, we did peek at the end at pricing.
-Now see what our top three picks will make it to our holiday parties this year!
+Here are our favorites:

 Best Crowd-Pleaser: Bota Box RedVolution Red Blend